 Designing and developing

 Our Lead UX Designer, Sofia Toso, got to work on creating full pages and user flows using all the components that she’d redesigned in the pattern library.
-She worked with two developers, Klaudija and Sanja, to make the improvements and get the new design in place.
+She worked with 2 developers, Klaudija and Sanja, to make the improvements and get the new design in place.

 Sofia explains a little of why we chose certain colors: “We use color with purpose.
 Each color has a consistent meaning across the interface and a hierarchy attached to them.
 We dialed down our usual brand pink as although it makes us stand out in marketing material, it gets in the way of usability.
 Instead, we introduced a new interactive blue color that we then applied our hierarchy to, along with fill styles.”